OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:29

-> “Lord, now you are letting your servant depart in peace,
+> “Lord, now you allow your servant to depart in peace,
-> according to your word;
+> in accordance with your promise;

 ## Luke 2:30